Zaxxon709/accountmanager/README.md

 ### Custom Trakt API Keys:
 - If you have your own Trakt API keys, please use them.<br>
-- You can enter your keys within the Account Manager settings menu.
+- You can enter your keys within Account Manager's settings menu.
 - If you do not already have keys then just follow the link below to create them.<br>

 <code>https://trakt.tv/oauth/applications/new</code>